BobliHH/simonGame/README.md

 In the next few challenges, we'll address what happens when the user get's the pattern wrong and how to restart the game.

 ////////////////////////////////////////////////////////////////

+Step 8 - Game Over
+33. In the sounds folder, there is a sound called wrong.mp3, play this sound if the user got one of the answers wrong.

+34. In the styles.css file, there is a class called "game-over", apply this class to the body of the website when the user gets one of the answers wrong and then remove it after 200 milliseconds.

+All going well, you should end up with a flash effect:

+35. Change the h1 title to say "Game Over, Press Any Key to Restart" if the user got the answer wrong.